This Title Speaks for Itself..

 BEST to just give him more Space – If you stay beyond it, he will be OK..

-Male Swans are BLIND Hormones in the Spring..
+Male Swans are BLIND with Hormones in the Spring..

 Unless there is a Good Reason to Get Close to the Nesting Area..